 Five fragments of a stony meteorite were found in the Sahara by a French team.
 These fragments fit together to constitute a single stone weighing 10.345 kg.
 The stone was subsequently purchased by Astronomical Research Network, and classification was completed at the Institut für Planetologie in Münster (A. Bischoff).
 Sahara 98034 was determined to be an H5 chondrite (Fa18, Fs17) composed of chondrules and chondrule fragments (along with some hollow chondrules) surrounded by an extremely porous groundmass.
-As is characteristic for members of the H-chondrite group, the fine-grained matrix component in Sahara 98034 is the least abundant among that of all ordinary chondrite groups.
+As is characteristic for members of the H-chondrite group, the fine-grained matrix in Sahara 98034 is present in a lower abundance compared to all other ordinary chondrite groups.
 This meteorite has one of the highest total porosities known among ordinary chondrites, determined by X-ray microtomography (µCT) and helium pycnometry to be ~16% compared to the ~7% typical for most H-group ordinary chondrites (Sasso et al., 2009); Consolmagno et al., 2008).

 A proposed model for the development of high porosities in meteorites was presented in an article by Przylibski et al. in MAPS, vol. 38, #6 (2003).
 In Petrology of the Baszkówka L5 chondrite: A record of surface-forming processes on the parent body, the authors describe how an early collision of two thinly crusted, molten planetesimals occurred within the first two million years of Solar System history.
 This collision produced a hot cloud of low-density chondritic material, which thereafter slowly accreted onto the surface of the larger body.
 This homogeneous material was then loosely sintered together by hot, viscous metal and sulfides.
 Material that remained near the surface of the body developed the highest porosities like those found in Baszkówka (L5), Miller (H5), NWA 2380 (LL5), and Sahara 98034 (H5).
 Those meteorites with somewhat less porosity, such as Mt.
 Tazerzait (L5) and Tjerebon (L5), were more deeply buried.
 These meteorites did not experience further compaction or recrystallization, and therefore their petrography reflects the conditions that existed during the earliest period of Solar System history.
 A slightly different scenario was presented by Friedrich et al. (2008) to explain the range of porosity retention.
 They conclude that the highest-porosity material was located farther from the impact crater and experienced less impact-induced compression and/or lower-energy forces.
 Since these highly-porous meteorites also exhibit features consistent with relatively high petrologic types, they calculated that these low-energy impacts must have occurred while the rock was still hot, during the early thermal metamorphism stage, i.e., cooling from radiogenic and collisional heating.